Guidance

 A global map showing UKRI's overseas facilities and research vessels.

-Figure 2: this map pinpoints the location of the UKRI overseas offices in North America, India, China and Brussels.
+Figure 2: a map pinpointing the location of the UKRI overseas offices in North America, India and China.
 It also includes UKRI’s research facilities in Antarctica, Svalbard in the Arctic Circle, the Gambia and Uganda, our major international infrastructure investments around the world, our research ships and research plane.

 Ideas: how we support the best ideas wherever they are found